Purchase Links

 7Test the Car

-After calibration, turn on your robot, place an object or your hand behind the robot.
-Slowly move the object and Observe the robot’s response.
+After calibration, turn on the robot and place an object or your hand behind it.
+Slowly move the object and observe the robot’s response.

 Note: